tytydraco/yessleep/out/A_vampiric_death_cult_has_been_taking_people_in_my_town.md

 Stacey had started to regain consciousness.
 Her eyes fluttered and she moaned softly.
 She crawled forward, pushing herself up slowly with her trembling hands.
 Thin rivulets of blood continued to stream down her neck, staining her white shirt with crimson splotches.

-“Come on, fuckers!” the old man cried in a battle frenzy at me as another vampire rushed him.
+“Come on, fuckers!” the old man cried in a battle frenzy as another vampire rushed him.
 He brought the blade straight down into the center of the vampiric man’s skull.
 His head split open with a crunch of bones and a blossoming explosion of gore and brains.

 “You two!
 It’s time to go!” he yelled at us.
 I didn’t need any more encouragement than that.
 I ran over to Stacey, threading my arms under her shoulders before dragging her up.
 She staggered, putting out her hands before her like a blind person.
 I wrapped my arm around her and helped her stumble forward.